Blog image

 Preparedness essentials

 Disasters come in various forms and sizes.
-But there are some basic guidelines that apply universally.
-Whether it’s a flood, building fire, wildfire, or hurricane, we can take action to prepare and protect ourselves, our loved ones, and our homes.
+But some basic guidelines generally apply.
+Whether it’s a fire, earthquake, hurricane, tornado, or flood, we can take action to prepare and protect ourselves, our loved ones, and our homes.

 Learn what hazards are common in your region

 Understand and educate yourself on risks that are more likely where you live.
 Some hazards, such as floods and home fires, can happen anywhere.
-Others, including earthquakes and hurricanes, are more common in certain areas.
-Reach out to your state or local office of emergency management agency to learn more about your local risks, and be sure to follow their guidance during emergency situations.
+Others, including earthquakes, hurricanes, and tornadoes, are more common in certain areas.
+Reach out to your state or local office of emergency management agency to learn more about your local risks, stay informed by signing up for local alerts and warnings via text or mobile apps, and be sure to follow their guidance during emergencies.
+Regularly review and practice your emergency plan so you and your loved ones know what to do before, during, and after a disaster.

 Learn what you’d need to survive

 In certain events, utilities may be offline for a period of time.
 Consider what you would need to live without power, gas, and water for several days.
-Plan for those needs, including medical equipment and medications, and customize kits for each member of your household with contact cards and basic supplies like a flashlight, extra batteries, personal hygiene items, extra cash, regional maps, non-perishable foods, a can opener, water, and a blanket.
+Plan for those needs, including medical equipment, medications, and important documents, and customize kits for each member of your household with contact cards and basic supplies like a flashlight, extra batteries, personal hygiene items, extra cash, regional maps, non-perishable foods, a can opener, water, and a blanket.

 Learn how to stay connected